-- ► The value function of a policy gives the value for a policy for each start state. - ► The Markov Decision Problem, to find the optimal policy for an MDP, is formalized as finding a policy with maximal value function (for all states). - ► Optimal policies for these four criteria always can be chosen Markov. - ▶ no need for history-dependent policies. - ► The state process of an MDP under a Markov policy is Markov - ► together with the reward process called Valued Markov Process.
+- The value function of a policy gives the value for a policy for each start state. - ► The Markov Decision Problem, to find the optimal policy for an MDP, is formalized as finding a policy with maximal value function (for all states). - ► Optimal policies for these four criteria always can be chosen Markov. - ► no need for history-dependent policies. - but they are non-stationary in general. - ► The state process of an MDP under a Markov policy is Markov - ► together with the reward process called Valued Markov Process.